 The protagonist ultimately solves the problem, or they fail to solve the problem.

 This is shockingly similar to a game, isn’t it?
 Here’s a typical structure for a game:

-So even in games that lack a traditional story (i.e. Tetris, Chess, Go Fish, etc.), there always exists a story centered around your players.
+So even in games that lack a traditional story (i.e. Tetris, Chess, Go Fish, etc.), there always exists a story centered around the “play” experience of your players.

 2) Plots are overrated